kkuehlz/tor-docker/README.md

 # tor-docker

-## Config for tor.keur.rocks exit node
+## Configuration for tor.keur.rocks exit node

-Replace torrc with your configuration file.
+Replace torrc with your configuration file
+The notices directory has templates for handling abuse tickets (targeted at Linode).

 TODO:
 ----